Exeter-pattern Furniture-maker's Hammer

 The design of our Exeter-pattern hammer comes from old British tool catalogs and examples we've studied.
 While American woodworkers might find the form unusual at first sight (where's the claw, maw?), the tool's balance and its handy peen should win them over.

-The hammer heads are milled at Machine Time in Nicholasville, Ky.
+The hammer heads are 4-9/16" and are milled at Machine Time in Nicholasville, Ky.
 Then we assemble and finish them here in Covington, Ky.

 We take pride in the work we do here.
 So each employee now stamps the handle with a touchmark after assembling the hammer.
 Chris' symbol is a bumblebee.
 Kale is an “X.” Mark is a shamrock.
 Gabe is an arrow.
 And Megan is a cat.